The Grim Game: Production

-Mid-air collision

 The mid-air collision in The Grim Game was not scripted.
 It was a real accident caught on film over the skies of Santa Monica, California.
 David E. Thompson was flying with stuntman Robert E. Kennedy, doubling Houdini, hanging from the landing gear.
 As the two Curtiss JN-4 "Jennys" lined up, a sudden gust of wind pushed Thompson's aircraft into the lower aircraft flown by Christopher Pickup, with his landing gear jamming into the top wing of the lower aircraft.
 As the two aircraft spun down, Thompson's aircraft flipped upside down while Al Wilson, flying the camera aircraft, followed the tangle of aircraft down.

 Both aircraft managed to free themselves at about 200 ft and were able to land although Thompson's aircraft was still upside down.
 No one was killed, and the story was rewritten to incorporate the accident.
 Publicity was geared heavily toward promoting this dramatic "caught on film" moment, claiming it was Houdini himself dangling from the aircraft.